-- Review of environmental constraints and planning policy which led to site specific refinement of the East Anglia ONE North windfarm site, offshore (see section 4.7.4) and onshore (see section 4.9) cable corridors, the landfall location (see section 4.8), the onshore substation location, and associated National Grid substation location (see section 4.9.1); - The site selection process and consideration of alternatives for the proposed East Anglia ONE North project included consideration of the proposed East Anglia TWO project, specifically in relation to the onshore cable corridor, landfall location, offshore cable corridor, onshore substation location and National Grid substation location. - 27.
-The process of refining wider areas of search to determine the proposed onshore development area was an iterative one, requiring environmental, legal, planning, land and engineering input at an increasingly detailed scale, plus input from National Grid Electricity Transmission and was consulted upon by Local Planning Authorities (LPAs) and key stakeholders at various stages and consulted upon with the public via PIDs and Parish Council briefings (see section 4.5.1). - 28.
+- Consultation with statutory and non-statutory consultees from the outset of the proposed East Anglia TWO project via a Site Selection ETG (see section 4.5); - Consultation with the public including landowner interests via Public Information Days, Parish Council Briefings, community engagement events and distributed leaflets, newsletters and materials regarding updates to the project (see section 4.5); - Review of environmental constraints and planning policy which led to site specific refinement of the East Anglia TWO windfarm site, offshore (see section 4.7.4) and onshore (see section 4.9.2) cable corridors, the landfall location (see section 4.8), the onshore substation location, and associated National Grid substation location (see section 4.9.1); - The site selection process and consideration of alternatives for the proposed East Anglia TWO project included consideration of the proposed East Anglia ONE North project, specifically in relation to the onshore cable corridor, landfall location, offshore cable corridor, onshore substation location and National Grid substation location. - 27.
+The process of refining wider areas of search to determine the proposed onshore development area was an iterative one, requiring environmental, legal, planning, land and engineering input at an increasingly detailed scale, plus input from National Grid Electricity Transmission and was consulted upon by Local Planning Authorities (LPAs) and key stakeholders at various stages and consulted upon with the public via PIDs and Parish Council briefings (section 4.5). - 28.
 Each stage of the iterative site selection process is described in more detail below.